Skip to main content

 5. Both medications address nasal symptoms, but Flonase also treats allergy-related eye symptoms

 Nasacort and Flonase are effective at relieving common nasal allergy symptoms.
 This most often includes congestion, sneezing, and an itchy, runny nose.
-But Flonase is also an option to treat itchy and watery eyes, for which Nasacort isn’t FDA approved.
-This may make Flonase the better option for people who experience both nasal and eye-related allergy symptoms.
+But Flonase is also an option to treat itchy and watery eyes.
+Nasacort isn’t approved for this use.
+This might make Flonase the better option for people who experience both nasal and eye-related allergy symptoms.

 Good to know: Flonase should only be administered into the nose.
-Do not administer it into your eyes.
+Do not spray it into your eyes.

 6. Nasacort and Flonase have similar side effects overall